Iraq executes 26 people for 'terrorism' offences

 Iraq hanged at least 151 people in 2013, up from 129 in 2012 and 68 in 2011, New York-based Human Rights Watch said in its annual world report published on Tuesday.

-The United Nations human rights chief, Navi Pillay, has frequently condemned Iraq's mass executions.
+The United Nations human rights chief, Navi Pillay, has frequently condemned Iraq's mass executions as "obscene and inhuman", saying its justice system is deeply flawed.

-"This continued conveyor-belt of executions by the government of Iraq is simply deplorable," her spokesman, Rupert Colville, said of Sunday's hangings.

-"Iraq's justice system still has huge deficiencies which mean that resorting to even a small number of executions is risking a grave and irredeemable miscarriage of justice," he said.
-"When people are executed by the dozen, it means that such miscarriages of justice are virtually certain to be occurring."